-Implement a coordinated partnership approach to improving cognitive, physical and emotional development in early years including early literacy, language and numeracy skills (e.g. by contributing to the Derbyshire Family Literacy Strategy, collaborative working with libraries, implementation of the physical development strategy)
+• Implement a coordinated partnership approach to improving cognitive, physical and emotional development in early years including early literacy, communication, language and numeracy skills (e.g. by contributing to the Derbyshire Family Literacy Strategy, collaborative working with libraries, implementation of the physical development strategy)

-- Continue the roll out of the Health Visitor Implementation Plan and the Family Nurse Partnership, ensuring implementation of evidence-based programmes (such as parenting and family support programmes) are focussed on those who can benefit most - Strengthen the delivery of evidence-base healthy lifestyles programmes in early years settings - Expand the range of opportunities to promote wellbeing by further developing existing community resources/projects (e.g. Children's Centres, Forest Schools, Connecting Families) - Strengthen the help and support available for children with behaviour problems by ensuring that all front-line staff have the right skills and services to work together to deliver appropriate interventions - Ensure all services are appropriate for children with disabilities by implementing the Children's Trust disability action plan - Identify children and young people requiring additional resource and deliver effective interventions at the earliest opportunity - Ensure delivery of robust child protection arrangements
+- Continue the roll out of the Health Visitor Implementation Plan and the Family Nurse Partnership, ensuring implementation of evidence-based programmes (such as parenting and family support programmes) are focussed on those who can benefit most - Strengthen the delivery of evidence-base healthy lifestyles programmes in early years settings - Expand the range of opportunities to promote wellbeing in early years by further developing existing community projects and promoting the use of available community resources (e.g. Children's Centres, Connecting Families, access to outdoor play areas/greenspace/nature, pharmacies) - Strengthen the help and support available for children with behaviour problems by ensuring that all front-line staff have the right skills and services to work together to deliver appropriate interventions - Ensure all services are appropriate for children with disabilities by implementing the Children's Trust disability action plan - Identify children requiring additional resource and deliver effective interventions at the earliest opportunity - Ensure delivery of robust child protection arrangements